 When you are thinking about the future profession, do some research and find out what would be your expected compensation right after college graduation, with your first job; find out the same after 5 years of work.

 Calculate if you will have enough money for living expenses and for paying your debt.
 Without this due diligence, you could be faced with mounting debt that may affect the quality of your life.

 Yes, girls and boys, it’s not a joke.
 If your parents are not qualified to help you with your research, do it on your own, or find the mentors or professionals (every country offers different choices) who may help you.

-Take your time and efforts.
+Take your time and effort.
 It will pay back handsomely.
-Please think not only what you would enjoy doing in your life but if the chosen field of trade will support your life style.
+Please think not only about what you would enjoy doing in your life but if the chosen field of trade will support your lifestyle.